TeeBee17/engineering-portfolio/README.md

 📁 `High-Throughput-Event-Aggregator/`
 ---

+### 7) Database-to-Data-Warehouse CDC Pipeline
+**Tech:** Python & Spark
-### 7) Database-to-Data-Warehouse CDC Pipeline (Python & Spark): a Change Data Capture (CDC) pipeline that monitors a relational database (PostgreSQL) and incrementally syncs changes to a simulated Data Lake (Parquet files) or Snowflake.
+A Change Data Capture (CDC) pipeline that monitors a relational database (PostgreSQL) and incrementally syncs changes to a simulated Data Lake (Parquet files) or Snowflake.

 Focus: Schema evolution and data integrity checks.